jahidanowar/codecourse-code-snippet/README.md

 - Nuxt
 - Tailwind CSS

+## Local environment

+- Laravel Valet

 ## Tools

 - Postman

 ## Get Started

-Please check `api` and `client` folders and follow instructions to setup your local environment.
+You can check `api` and `client` folders and follow instructions to setup your local environment.

 For more details, go to Codecourse website to learn how to code this fullstack application [Code Snippet](https://codecourse.com/courses/build-a-code-snippet-website-with-me)